ground-creative/YourHomeServer/README.md

 ```

 ### Device configuration
-Configure your devices and cloud scenes in the file ./config/local/devices.json

-Device categories are found in ./config/local/schemas.json
+Configure your devices and cloud scenes in the file ./config/local/devices.json, categories are found in ./config/local/schemas.json

 Configure tuya device example (ip is optional)
 ```